-A Collection of 22 Japanese Smoking Implements, 19th to early 20th Century
+Collection of 22 Japanese Smoking Implements 19th Century Japan

 The Portuguese introduced tobacco in Japan in the second half of the sixteenth century.
 The Japanese were particularly surprised to see the Portuguese smoking pipes and spitting out smoke and would have exclaimed “The Southern Barbarians have a fire in their belly!”